everard/buffer/README.md

 ### BUFFER TO INTEGER CONVERSION
-Any integer of type `T` can be converted to/from a buffer whose value type is `unsigned char` and size equals to the number of bytes in value representation of T (which equals to `sizeof(T)` if T has no padding bytes) using the `int_to_buffer` and `buffer_to_int` non-member function templates:
+Any integer of type `T` can be converted to/from a buffer whose value type is `std::byte` and size equals to the number of bytes in value representation of T (which equals to `sizeof(T)` if T has no padding bytes) using the `int_to_buffer` and `buffer_to_int` non-member function templates:

 ```